-Reversible application of removable caulking, weather-stripping, and/or thermal insulation window film which is clear and non-reflective.

-Repair or in-kind replacement of interior floors, walls, and ceilings.
+Repair or in-kind replacement of interior non-character defining floors, walls, and ceilings.
 This applies to the repair of interior finishes, including plaster and wallboard, provided the repair is restricted to the damaged area and does not affect adjacent materials.
 This does not apply to historic architectural finishes such as decorative plaster or plaster substrates for decorative materials such as wainscoting, murals, gold leaf, etc.

+Addition or replacement of existing smart building automation and building automated control management systems including HVAC control systems and the replacement of building-wide pneumatic controls with digital controls, thermostats, dampers, and other individual sensors like smoke detectors and carbon monoxide detectors (wired or non-wired).

+Repair, removal, or in-kind replacement of window unit air conditioners and heat pumps.

+Replacement or installation of electrical systems, including conduit and wiring, provided such alteration does not detract from the qualities that contribute to the significance of the historic property, if present, does not involve removal or alteration of significant historic elements, and does not damage, alter, or remove significant historic fabric.

+Installation of new energy metering, monitoring, and telemetry devices that do not permanently change the appearance of the interior or exterior of the building, or if the addition is on the exterior of the structure, is not visible from the public right of way.

 Water Efficiency and Conservation Measures

-Water conserving product replacement or installation (e.g., low-flow drinking fountains, toilets, urinals, sinks/faucets, water tanks, plumbing fixtures, etc.) that does not permanently change the appearance of the interior or exterior of the building.
+Replacement of non-character defining, or installation of, water conserving products (e.g., low-flow drinking fountains, toilets, urinals, sinks/faucets, water tanks, plumbing fixtures, etc.) that do not permanently change the appearance of the interior or exterior of the building.

-Installation or replacement of downspout extensions, provided that the color of the extensions is historically appropriate for the period and style of the property.
+Installation or replacement of downspout extensions, provided that the color of the extensions is historically appropriate for the period and style of the property or is a similar color to surrounding areas.

-Rainwater catchments and harvesting systems and/or gray water systems not viewable from the public right-of-way.
+Installation of rainwater catchments and harvesting systems (not to include retention ponds) and/or gray water systems when performed in previously disturbed ground and not viewable from the public right-of-way.

 Climate Resiliency

-Dry floodproofing using watertight shields for windows and doors and use of sealants and membranes on the exterior of a federal facility.
-If the federal facility is a historic property, materials consistent with the historic context that do not change the historic design drastically, permanently change the appearance of the facility or damage the historic character of the historic property, or appear or reduce evidence of workmanship will be prioritized.
+Temporary installation of a removeable, waterproof membrane or coating the facility’s exterior foundation with a waterproof coating or membrane at or below the established flood risk level.
+If the facility is a historic property, coating and covering materials consistent with the historic context that do not change the historic design drastically, permanently change the appearance of the facility or damage the historic character of the historic property, or appear or reduce evidence of workmanship will be prioritized.

+Installation of stanchions, fasteners, or tracks for flood shields in concealed or secondary locations, and in a manner that does not damage, alter, or otherwise impact the historic character of the facility.

 Installation of interior storm windows.

-If the federal facility is located in a floodplain or coastal zone, the in-kind stabilization and elevation of at least two feet above base flood elevation for federal facility parking areas or ingress/egress roads which does not include widening or deepening of the existing parking area or road footprint.
+In-kind stabilization and elevation of at least two feet above base flood elevation for federal facility parking areas or ingress/egress roads if the facility is located in a floodplain or coastal zone which does not include widening or deepening of the existing parking area or road footprint.

-Re-introduction of green spaces through the removal of concrete pads or parking areas that do not expand beyond the federal facility’s original footprint or depth of ground disturbance.
+Re-introduction of green spaces through the removal of concrete pads or parking areas that do not expand beyond the facility’s original footprint or depth of previous ground disturbance.

 Creation of bioswales within pre-existing curbs and parking lots that do not permanently change the appearance of historic landscapes and remain within previously disturbed ground.

-Existing wetland, stream channel, wet or dry catch basin, erosion ditch, and stormwater system improvement, restoration, and protection in previously disturbed ground.
+Improvement, restoration, or protection of existing wetland, stream channel, wet or dry catch basin, erosion ditch, and stormwater systems in previously disturbed ground.